 GR 150 - German II

 This course is a continuation of GR 100 that introduces students to the fundamentals of the German language and the cultures of the German speaking countries.
 Students will practice the reading, writing, speaking and listening to German and gain intercultural competencies.
-GR 150 involves three class meetings and one weekly session of conversation with a Native Speaker.
+GR 150 involves three classhours and one weekly session of conversation with a Native Speaker.
 This class will be taught in German.

+Four credits.

+Prerequisite(s): GR 100 or placement.

 GR 200 - German III

 This course is a continuation of GR 150 and introduces students to the fundamentals of the German language and the cultures of the German speaking countries.
 Students will practice the reading, writing, speaking and listening to German and gain intercultural competencies.
-GR 200 involves three class meetings and one weekly session of conversation with a Native Speaker.
+GR 200 involves three class hours and one weekly session of conversation with a Native Speaker.
 This class will be taught in German.

 Note: Meets Linguistic Awareness Learning Outcome Modern Foreign or Classical Language (LANG)

+Four credits.

+Prerequisite(s): GR 150 or placement.

 GR 250 - German IV

 This course is a continuation of GR 200 and allows students through the reading and discussion of intermediate level material in the German language to improve reading and listening comprehension, as well as written and oral proficiency in German.
 The course focuses on gaining insights into the contemporary culture of Germany and its history.
 Major historical events, such as WWII, the division of Germany into two countries, the cold war, and finally the fall of the Berlin wall and Germany's reunification have shaped the Germany of today.
-GR 250 involves three class meetings and one weekly session of conversation with a Native Speaker.
+GR 250 involves three class hours and one weekly session of conversation with a Native Speaker.
 This class will be taught in German.

 Note: Meets Linguistic Awareness Learning Outcome Modern Foreign or Classical Language (LANG)

+Four credits.

+Prerequisite(s): GR 200 or placement.

 GR 301 - Advanced German I

 The primary emphasis is placed on the development of written and spoken German through the discussion of contemporary topics in the German speaking countries (Germany, Austria and Switzerland).
-An introduction to advanced grammar, vocabulary-building with exercises in composition, syntax and stylistics are included.
-GR 301 involves three class meetings and one weekly conversation session with a Native Speaker.
+An introduction to advanced grammar, vocabularybuilding with exercises in composition, syntax and stylistics are included.
+GR 301 involves three class hours and one weekly conversation session with a Native Speaker.
 This class will be taught in German.
 Note: Meets Linguistic Awareness Learning Outcome Modern Foreign or Classical Language (LANG)

+Four credits.

+Prerequisite(s): GR 250 or placement.

 GR 302 - Advanced German II

-The central goal of this course is to improve students' writing in German through the review and implementation of advanced-level grammar, and the preparation of several drafts per essay.
+The central goal of this course is to improve students' writing in German through the review and implementation of advancedlevel grammar, and the preparation of several drafts per essay.
 Another goal is to introduce different genres of German texts, as well as to develop media literacy in German that allows students to find texts in the media and read them independently.
 Students will also have the opportunity to improve listening and oral proficiency by listening to the news and other podcasts, and bring this information into the class discussion.
-GR 302 involves three class meetings and one weekly conversation session with a Native Speaker.
+GR 302 involves three class hours and one weekly conversation session with a Native Speaker.
 This class will be taught in German.

+Four credits.